ddrohan/mobile-app-dev-labs/session1/lab/md/objectives.md

 #Objectives

-- Be able to download, install Eclipse , the Android SDK & the Eclipse ADT Plugin, and understand its key features.
+- Be able to download and install Android Studio, the Android SDK and understand its key features.
 In particular:

-    - Project Explorer
+    - Project View

     - SDK Manager

     - AVD Manager

-- Be able to locate the workspace folder and understand its structure
+- Be able to understand the structure of an Android Studio Project

-- Have created a simple Android App (HelloWorld), and be able to manage it within the Eclipse environment.
+- Have created a simple Android App (HelloWorld), and be able to manage it within the Android Studio environment.